 From then on, every year has been a sellout with crowds over 600.
 This extravaganza goes all out — from live and silent auctions, upscale appetizers and dinner, live music and dancing in a fabulous atmosphere.

 100% of the cost is covered by a donation from the Schodowski family and their business, Shelving, Inc. To date, Benefit on the Bay has raised over $1.5 million in net proceeds for Capuchin Soup Kitchen.

-Mike believes that anything is possible when It comes to the legacy of Father Solanus and the Soup Kitchen that Fr.
+Mike truly believes that anything is possible when it comes to the legacy of Father Solanus and the Soup Kitchen that Fr.
 Solanus co-founded.
-Fr.
-Solanus, an American Capuchin Friar and priest, was known during his lifetime as a wonder worker.
-He is the ﬁrst United States-born man to be declared “Venerable” by the Roman Catholic Church and is soon to be Beatified.
+During his lifetime, this American Capuchin Friar and priest was known as a wonder worker.
 Many people considered him instrumental in cures and other blessings they received.